CSE232-MSU/CSE232/syllabus.md

 ### Homework

 A homework assignment will be due every Monday and Thursday at 10 PM.
 Each homework assignment is worth 30 points.
-There will be 17 assignments given, but only the top 15 assignments will count toward your point total (the two lowest-scoring assignments will be dropped).
+There will be 18 assignments given, but only the top 15 assignments will count toward your point total (the two lowest-scoring assignments will be dropped).
 Thus, you can earn a total of 450 points from the homework assignments.

-All assignments (projects and homework) are to be done individually.
-Discussing problem-solving strategies with other students is encouraged, __but as soon as the discussion turns to a particular implementation (for instance specific code), the work must be your own__.
-You can make private posts on Piazza asking for help.
-See the [Academic Honesty](#academic-honesty) section below.

 ### Re-Grades